 Kinosaki is a touristic thermal spa town and a district of Toyooka city, Hyogo prefecture in the Kansai area.
-Renowned for its numerous and well-maintained natural springs, the water city is to be discovered covered by a light kimono, for the exotic pleasure of visitors.
+Renowned for its numerous and well-maintained natural springs, the water city is to be discovered clad in a light kimono, for the exotic pleasure of visitors.

 Of course, several myths tell the story of the city’s birth.
-One says that the water city has been established around 717 by the buddhist monk Dochi Shonin, who would have received a vision from an oracle; after praying for the population during a thousand days, he attended the gushing of a onsen spring.
-It is still being said that the exact location of Kono-Yu, its oldest public bath, corresponds to the place where an eastern stork would have been seen, curing her wounded wing thanks to the magical waters of this site.
+One says that the water city has been established around 717 by the Buddhist monk Dochi Shonin, who would have received a vision from an oracle; after praying for the population during a thousand days, he attended the gushing of a onsen ♨️ spring 🌸.
+It is still being said that the exact location of Kono-Yu, its oldest public bath, corresponds to the place where an Oriental stork would have been seen, curing her wounded wing thanks to the magical waters of this site.

-In 1925, the huge earthquake of Tajima created a fierce fire which destroyed a big part of the region’s buildings.
+In 1925, the Great Tajima earthquake created a fierce fire 🔥 which destroyed a big part of the region’s buildings.
 During the reconstruction, Kinosaki’s inhabitants decided to build it back identically, meaning keeping the wood architectures to stay faithful to their heritage.
 This choice is today a winning decision and gives a preserved ancient charm to the city.

 More than this historical portrait, the thermal spa city knows how to develop its appeal thanks to a very simple formula, all included for its visitors.
-The city, which counts 7 onsen, offers free access to all of them if we book a room in a ryokan.
+The city, which counts 7 public baths, offers free access to all of them when booking a room in a ryokan.
 On the spot, they provide visitors with traditional clothing, beauty care products and sometimes towels to go bathing and therefore practice the "Sotoyu Meguri".
 So we enter in the following houses, where each of them present a particular architecture and water:

 - Kono-yu, the oldest bath of Kinosaki.

-The whole complex is concentrated in a restricted city center following the Otani river.
+The whole complex is concentrated in a restricted city center following the Otani River.
 The onsen institutions alternate with restaurants and shopping stores.
-Everything is easily walkable from the train station.
+Everything is easily walkable from the train 🚅 station.
 Streets become animated on afternoons and evenings with the sounds of the geta.
-In a holiday atmosphere, bathers also enjoy local specialities, seafood like the Matsuba crab in winter season and Wagyu beef from Tajima.
+In a holiday atmosphere, bathers also enjoy local specialties, seafood like the Matsuba crab in winter season and Wagyu beef from Tajima.

 For those willing to escape from the beaten thermal path, the region has plenty of nature outings, notably hikes of Mt Kuruhi and Daishi, which offer splendid views of the valley.
 The latter, whose access is located very close to the city, has Onsen-ji temple on his top, dedicated to the founder monk.
 In winter, snowy slopes of the mountains attract snowboarders and skiers.